Bahawalpur Airport

-Bahawalpur Airport is situated 2 nm (3.7 km) from the city centre of Bahawalpur, in lower Punjab, Pakistan.
+Bahawalpur International Airport is situated 2 nm (3.7 km) from the city centre of Bahawalpur, in lower Punjab, Pakistan.
 The airport mainly caters to the city of Bahawalpur, however, the national carrier, Pakistan International Airlines (PIA), decided to launch international flights to the Middle East in July 2009.
 The airport extension project is being supervised by the Dubai Civil Aviation Department.

 History

 The airport was re-developed from funds of the United Arab Emirates government.
 A new terminal has been constructed and was renamed after the ruler of Dubai, Sheikh Rashid bin Saeed Al Maktoum, who helped fund and oversee its construction.
 On 9 November 2002 the first portion of 4400 ft-long runway of the Bahawalpur airport was opened.
 A PIA Fokker F27 Friendship landed at the airport from Islamabad.
 The entire expenditure of the project is estimated to be Rs 260 million and most of it was borne by the ruler of Dubai.
 During November 2004, contractors began working on re-developing the old airport into a more modern and advanced facility.

 During 2005, the PIA earned a record revenue of Rs 150 million by operating from this airport, which was double compared to the year 2004.
 On 21 January 2007, phase two of the airport was inaugurated and Sheikh Hamdan bin Rashid Al Maktoum, Deputy Ruler of Dubai, opened the facility and viewed the new amenities including the departures and arrivals halls.

+In 2026, South Air expanded its domestic network by launching flight operations connecting Bahawalpur with Karachi and Islamabad.
+The airline operates flights three times a week / weekly on this route.